 If, after the implementation of the identified measures, a potential conflict is likely to remain which could affect FBDS's ability to deliver the terms of reference, FBDS will formally notify the client before accepting the contract.

 This document presents FBDS's Whistle-Blowing Policy (the "Policy").
-It was prepared based on several similar documents publicly available combined with our own concerns4.
+It was prepared based on several similar documents publicly available combined with our own concerns.

 Employees, collaborators, and subcontractors are often the first to realize that there may be something seriously wrong within an organisation.
 However, they may not express their concerns because they feel that speaking up would be disloyal to their colleagues or to the organisation.
 They may also fear harassment or victimization.
 In these circumstances, it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice.